(Content note: death, dysfunctional families, serious daddy issues.)

 Red Dwarf, “Better Than Life“

 He could be quite charming when he wanted to be–he had that very gruff-yet-boyish demeanor that appeals to certain kinds of maternal ladies.
-But if he had a mutant superpower, it was pissing women off.
+If my dad possessed a mutant superpower, it was pissing women off.
 He’d find a good woman and charm her little cotton socks off, but eventually the boyish act would wear thin, and then the arguments would start.

 He had no idea how to keep people in his life.
 I knew that this shortcoming came from a father who was, himself, a devil incarnate; when he died, nobody mourned, not even his own mother (my great-grandmother).
 After growing up with that monster, it’s a miracle that my dad turned out to be as as marginally functional as he was.
 I’ve always known about his upbringing, and my sympathy made my other feelings curdle and roil all complicated in my mind for years.